iamycy/iamycy.github.io/_pages/about.md

 I also do independent research in my spare time.
 My research interests include audio signal processing, music information retrieval, binaural audio, and machine learning.

-I love making contributions on Github.
+I love making contributions on GitHub.
 Some of my most starred projects are:

 - [torch_specinv](https://spectrogram-inversion.readthedocs.io/): a collections of spectrogram inversion algorithms.
 - [torchnmf](https://pytorch-nmf.readthedocs.io/): a package that can help build complex NMF models.